 Chinese tech giant Huawei announced the launch of a cloud and artificial intelligence (AI) innovation lab in Singapore to compete against rivals in global cloud computing markets.

 HUAWEI CLOUD will also cover key areas in Europe, Africa, China, and Latin America.
-It provides unified account management for efficient O&M and resource management, builds a stable, high-speed international network, and provides quality experience with its global service.
+It provides unified account management for efficient O&M and resource management, builds a stable, high-speed international network, and provides a quality experience with its global service.

 AI developers and businesses in Singapore and Asia-Pacific will have the opportunity to join more research projects and innovations on AI training and learning.
 These R&D activities will foster top AI talent and incubate more AIs.
 HUAWEI CLOUD offers more than 160 cloud services and 140 solutions, operating 40 availability zones in 23 geographic regions worldwide.
 HUAWEI CLOUD has 59 AIs with 159 functions.